saulocantanhede/tfgreek2/docs/features/featuresbygroup.md

 * [Orthograpic features](#orthograpic-features): features related to the visual representation of the text.
 * [Lexical features](#lexical-features): features related to individual words and their lexical properties.
 * [Textcritical features](#textcritical-features): features related to textual critical issues.
-* [Morphological features](#morphological-features): involves attributes that describe the internal structure and form of words.
+* [Morphological features](#morphological-features): features related to the morphological form of words.
-* [Syntactic features](#syntactic-features): covers properties related to the arrangement of words and phrases to form meaningful sentences and phrases.
+* [Syntactic features](#syntactic-features): features related to the syntactical arrangement of words and phrases.
-* [Semantic features](#semantic-features): covers properties related to semantic meaning and roles.
+* [Semantic features](#semantic-features): features related to semantic meaning and roles of words and phrases.
-* [Relational features](#relational-features): encompasses attributes that describe relationships or connections between nodes.
+* [Relational features](#relational-features): features describing relationships or connections between nodes.

 ## Grid features